 - “Ka Moaʻe” – Video Improv Transcription TAB

 - “Hilo One” – Video Improv Transcription TAB

 Four exclusive backing tracks give you a chance to improvise and play along and utilize 6ths yourself.
 There are two options each for two keys.

 His new 6th Sense course has just enough theory for it to make sense and enough practical skills to make it immediately useful.
 My first viewing of these videos and supporting materials has already given me much food for thought and enabled me to add musical interest to my projects.
 And there is enough depth to keep me busy for a long time.”

 My name is Brad Bordessa.
 I live in Hawaiʻi.
 I’ve been playing and teaching ukulele for over a decade and a half.

 I’m an honors graduate of the Institute of Hawaiian Music and annual staff instructor at George Kahumoku, Jr.’s Slack Key & Ukulele Workshop.
-I’ve performed and taught alongside James Hill, Kevin Carroll, Fred Sokolau, Herb Ohta, Jr., and many other great Hawaiian and ukulele artists.
+I’ve performed and taught alongside James Hill, Kevin Carroll, Fred Sokolow, Herb Ohta, Jr., and many other great Hawaiian and ukulele artists.

 My four ukulele instructional ebooks have all garnered critical acclaim and sold over 2,400 copies.

 Advance-Beginner and up players will probably get the most out of this subject and presentation.